-A lectin-free ancient grain making a comeback
+An ancient grain making a comeback

 Even though not as known in Western cuisine, millet has been around for a very long time.
 Millet is an ancient grain, used in cuisines around the world, especially in Africa and Asia, tracing back thousands of years.
-It was the main grain in China before the rice became popular, and it is still the main grain in many countries in Africa.
+It was the main grain in China before rice became popular, and it is still the main grain in many countries in Africa.
 As a personal note, I found out it was the main grain in Romania too, and polenta, a traditional Romanian dish, was made with millet before corn was widely introduced by the agricultural revolution.

 How to cook millet

 I’ve been making millet porridge for quite some time now but never got to share a recipe on here.
 Yesterday I bought an InstantPot and the first thing I tried to make in it was millet.

 I used the instruction from the manual, and pressure-cooked it for 11 minutes, using a 1:1.75 millet to water ratio.
 It was great warm, we had it for dinner with mushrooms and grass-fed sausages, but I had a lot left so this morning I decided to make a porridge.
 Millet leftovers get quite dry after they cool down, but that’s why is so perfect to rehydrate with non-dairy milk and make porridge.